luo-hao-striver/Driver-detection/README.md

 # Driver-detection
 The project bases on keras to detect the driver's actions which are correct or dangerous, thank you for your reading The project will use the VGG , ResNet and MobileNet_v1 to detect the driver datasets.
+The project running the pycharm, so for the .sh file you should use the Git (recommend).

 # 1.my_models directory
       In the directory, you can get the VGG models ,ResNet models, and MobileNet_v1 based on the keras or tensorflow.